 15. Social awareness

 Building social awareness in children could help them be open-minded and empathetic towards others.
-All of these activities can help develop social skills and awareness and you may also try others, such as “listening circles.”
+All of these activities are designed to develop social skills as well as self-awareness in children and you may also try others, such as “listening circles.”
 In this activity, divide the children into groups, and in each group, they will answer some get-to-know-you questions.
 It can be about their favorite animal, things that make them happy, or who they want to be as they grow up.
 As they exchange answers within themselves, they will be able to understand the other person and can build a strong and positive bond.

 16. Student check-ins